Post-measurement Quantum Monte Carlo: Symmetry of measured states

 This scenario does not appear to arise in practice, at least for the measurement outcomes that we consider.
 In many systems with local interactions, in particular those which can be described in terms of quasiparticle at low energies, the ground and lowest excited states generally resemble one another at the level of local expectation values.
 This `local similarity' of low-lying states would suggest that the Born probabilities $p^{\bm{s}}_n$ for fixed $\bm{s}$ exhibit only moderate variations with $E_n$, at least for $E_n$ close to the ground state energy, and hence that ratios of probabilities such as $p^{\bm{s}}_1/p^{\bm{s}}_0$ do not diverge with system size.
 The results in Fig.~\ref{fig:tot_spin_with_diff_latt_sizes} are consistent with this expectation: we calculate $\braket{S^2_{\text{total}}}^{\bm{s}}$ for (i) $\bm{s}=\bm{0}$ on a set of NNs excluding two spins separated by $N_x/2$ along the horizontal, (ii) for $\bm{s}=\bm{1}$ on a full set of NNNs.
 The scaling of the total spin with inverse temperature and system size allows us to identify the regime where the post-measurement state is dominated by the ground state, and it is clear that $p^{\bm{s}}_1/p^{\bm{s}}_0$ is of order unity.
 The behavior identified in Figs.~\ref{fig:tot_spin_with_diff_latt_sizes} indicates that we need only use $\beta \gg \Delta^{-1} \sim N$ in order to probe the \SU{2}-symmetric ground state.

 Moving away from the ground state, in the following we will set $\beta = 3N_x$.
-Since the spin wave speed in the isotropic model is $1.67(3)$ \cite{singh1989microscopic} and the longest wavelength is $2\pi/N_x$ in a system with periodic boundary conditions, setting $\beta = 3N_x$ ensures that our thermal density matrix $\rho \sim e^{-\beta H}$ is well-approximated by the contributions from the tower of states.
-Therefore, for large $N_x$, it is reasonable to expect that $\rho$ to behave like a statistical mixture of classical Ne\'{e}l-ordered ground states.
+Since the spin wave speed in the isotropic model is $1.67(3)$ (where $J_1$, $J_2$, $\hbar$, and the lattice constant are all unity) \cite{singh1989microscopic} and the longest wavelength is $2\pi/N_x$ in a system with periodic boundary conditions, setting $\beta = 3N_x$ ensures that our thermal density matrix $\rho \sim e^{-\beta H}$ is well-approximated by the contributions from the tower of states.
+Therefore, for large $N_x$, it is reasonable to expect $\rho$ to behave like a statistical mixture of classical Ne\'{e}l-ordered ground states.

 To test this idea, we return to the setting of \cref{fig:proj_corr_heisenberg_ladder}, i.e. to the creation of a non-local singlet by forcing $\bm{s}=\bm{0}$ on NN pairs of spins (red ellipses in \cref{fig:proj_corr_heisenberg_ladder}), leaving two well-separated spins unmeasured.
 For $\beta \Delta \gg 1$ the post-measurement correlations are $\braket{\bm{S}_j \cdot\bm{S}_k}^{\bm{0}}=-3/4$, while at infinite temperature $\beta=0$ the correlations vanish.
 The picture of $\rho \sim e^{-\beta H}$ (with $\beta \sim N_x$) as a statistical mixture of Ne\'{e}l-ordered states related by rotation suggests that the magnitude of $\braket{\bm{S}_j \cdot\bm{S}_k}^{\bm{0}}$ should decrease as $N_x$ is increased.